-The new transparent and flexible incentive system operates in the form of quarterly incentive bonuses in order to increase the efficiency of the staff in achieving common goals at the Bank.
+The new transparent and flexible incentive system operates in the form of monthly incentive bonuses in order to increase the efficiency of the staff in achieving common goals at the Bank.
 This bonus depends on the fulfillment of plans in terms of net profit.
-In 2020, bonuses were awarded for two quarters and annual results, which was in accordance with the Bank's financial results.
+In 2021, performance based bonuses for SME and retail front office emploees were awarded monthly and back office emploees were awarded for two quarters, which was in accordance with the Bank's financial results.